Since 2009, when I ran my first Facebook ad, I have been an advocate for Facebook’s ad platform.

 Back a few years ago, when Facebook started trading publicly, they made a decision to focus their efforts on helping small businesses achieve greater success.

 One of the aspects of direct mail that I have always loved from a direct marketing perspective is your ability to target exactly who you want to reach.
-This can be done by overlaying your database with specific information that allows you to learn more about your clients or by layering lists to fine tune and narrow your focus of your target audience.
+This can be done by overlaying your database with specific information that allows you to learn more about your clients or by layering lists to fine tune and narrow the focus of your target audience.

 Facebook has just taken this to a whole new level.